Minimize

 What does the term Overall Equipment Effectiveness entail?

 Overall Equipment Effectiveness can be seen as a tool which combines a number of manufacturing issues and data points to provide information about a process.
 Overall Equipment Effectiveness utilizes the various components of the manufacturing process (such as availability, performance, quality) to measure actual improvements on Six Sigma, Kaizen, TPM, Lean Manufacturing, WCM, and 5S.
-Used together with these management systems, the benefits of Overall Equipment Effectiveness Calculation become extremely useful.
+Used together with these management systems, the benefits of this Calculation become extremely useful.

-After taking all factors into account, the Overall Equipment Effectiveness Calculation result is converted into a percentage.
+After taking all factors into account, the Calculation result is converted into a percentage.
 The result (in %) can therefore be regarded as a preview of the existing production efficiency of a particular line, machine, or cell.

 How does Overall Equipment Effectiveness operate?